nasa/cumulus-orca/website/docs/developer/development-guide/code/postgres-tests.md

     "DATABASE_PW": "[your password here]",
     "MASTER_USER_PW": "postgres"}
     ```
+   These values will be injected into your environment variables before the test is run.
 1. You may now run postgres tests the same way you would [unit tests](unit-tests).